-If you are interested in donating organizational records or personal papers to Northeastern, please contact the Archives and Special Collections Department (617.373.2351; archives [at] neu [dot] edu).
-Staff will work with donors of appropriate material to identify specifically what should be preserved.
+If you are interested in donating organizational records or personal papers to Northeastern, please contact the Archives and Special Collections Department (617.373.2351; archives [at] neu.edu).
+Staff will work with donors to identify what should be preserved.
 Lists of types of material that are often important follow.
 Please note that these lists are suggestive rather than prescriptive.

 Constitution/bylaws, reports (annual and planning), correspondence, memoranda, meeting minutes, agendas, and attachments (for annual and committee meetings), publications (newsletters, brochures, etc.), annual budgets, financial statements and audit reports, job descriptions, newspaper clippings about the organization, organizational charts and historical summaries, policy and procedure manuals, press releases and public relations material, fund-raising materials

 Audio visual materials (photographs, video and audio tapes), planning documents, program evaluations, project reports, training manuals